camspec/conduit-telemetry/README.md

 - Real-time: The app should be able to reasonably handle large amounts of real-time data.

 ## Potential use case
 Smart home devices often lack unified interfaces, and they unfortunately require multiple apps to access data (everything needs an app now).
 Telemetry from different devices can be difficult to retrieve and view in one pretty place.

+Conduit can also be used for telemetry from embedded systems (e.g. temperature sensors), server stats, and many more sources.

 Traditional data analytics tools like Jupyter, R, or BI platforms are powerful but can require significant setup and technical expertise.
 Conduit provides a lightweight alternative and focuses on quick visualization and monitoring of device telemetry.